techworldwithmurali/kubernetes-zero-to-hero/README.md

 If Metrics Server is working correctly, you should see resource usage data for nodes and pods.

-### Summary

-1. **Metrics Server**: A Kubernetes component that aggregates resource usage data.
-2. **Architecture**: Collects data from kubelets, aggregates it, and provides it via the Metrics API.
-3. **Resource Metrics**: Includes CPU and memory usage for nodes and pods.
-4. **Installation and Configuration**: Deploy the Metrics Server using a Deployment and Service, then verify its operation.

 ### Introduction to Horizontal Pod Autoscaling (HPA)

-Horizontal Pod Autoscaling (HPA) automatically scales the number of pod replicas in a Kubernetes deployment, replica set, or stateful set based on observed CPU utilization, memory usage, or custom metrics.
-HPA helps ensure that applications have the right amount of resources available to handle the current load.
+- Horizontal Pod Autoscaling (HPA) automatically scales the number of pod replicas in a Kubernetes deployment, replica set, or stateful set based on observed CPU utilization, memory usage, or custom metrics.
+- HPA helps ensure that applications have the right amount of resources available to handle the current load.

 #### Key Concepts of HPA
 - **Metrics**: HPA can scale pods based on metrics like CPU usage, memory usage, or custom metrics provided by the application.